in-hub/incore-docs/InCore.Mqtt/MqttSubscription.rst

 Description
 ***********

-The MqttSubscription object manages subscriptions of one or multiple MQTT topics published by another instance on the MQTT broker.
+The MqttSubscription object manages subscriptions of one or multiple MQTT :ref:`topics <property_MqttSubscription_topics>` published by another instance on the MQTT broker.
 Unless disabled explicitely via the :ref:`autoSubscribe <property_MqttSubscription_autoSubscribe>` property all topics are subscribed automatically.

 The parent object must be of type :ref:`MqttClient <object_MqttClient>`.

-:**› Inherits**: :ref:`Object <object_Object>`
+:**› Inherits**: :ref:`MqttAbstractSubscription <object_MqttAbstractSubscription>`

 Overview
 ********